-Set forth below is information regarding compensation earned by or paid or awarded to the following Senior Executives of the Company during the year ended September 30, 2008: (i) Michael J. Caliel, President and Chief Executive Officer; (ii) Raymond K. Guba, who is our Senior Vice President, Chief Financial Officer; and (iii) James A. Robertson, who is our Group Vice President for IES Industrial; (iv) Richard A. Nix, who is our Group Vice President for IES Residential and (v) Johnny A. Menninga, who during the fiscal year 2008 was our Group Vice President for IES Commercial.
+Set forth below is information regarding compensation earned by or paid or awarded to the following NEO's during the year ended September 30, 2009: (i) Michael J. Caliel, President and Chief Executive Officer; (ii) Raymond K. Guba, who is our Executive Vice President, Chief Financial and Administrative Officer; (iii) Richard A. Nix, who is our Group Vice President for IES Residential; (iv) Thomas E. Vossman, who is our Group Vice President for IES Commercial and Industrial; (v) Robert B. Callahan who is our Senior Vice President-Human Resources and (vi) James A. Robertson, who during part of fiscal year 2009 was our Group Vice President for IES Industrial.
+Information relating to Long Term Incentives is described above under "Long-Term Incentives" above.